innodev-au/innodev-appianfunctions-markupgen/README.md

      "<a href=""" & ri!url & """>Click here to " & ri!action & "</a>" &
 "</p>"
 ```
+Even though the content is short, there are a lot of things that could go wrong:
+- We're being forced to remember to call _toHtml_ in several places.
+We could forget to do it, such as what happend with ri!action, and the content would not be escaped.
+    - The impact is that the content could be broken and not render as expected.
+    - In more severe cases, the output may be succeptible to malicious alteration, with foreign elements being injected through user input or other means.
+Depending on where the generated content goes to, this may be more or less of a concern, but it's definitely something to always take into account and a very strong reason to use functionality like the one provided by this plugin.
+    - There might be places where there would never be a no need to escape parts of text.
+However, being forced to think where to apply escaping is problematic.
+- When several HTML tags are involved, it's easy to forget closing one of them or misplacing the tag close.
-Even though the content is short, there are a lot of things that could go wrong, such as not properly closing an element by simply forgetting the corresponding close tag.
-Also. notice the double quotes for attribute such as class and href.
-It'd be very easy to miss a start or end-of-attribute value double quote.
-Lastly, we're being forced to remember to call _toHtml_ in several places.
+- Also notice the double quotes for attribute such as _class_ and _href_.
+It would be very easy to miss the start or end-of-attribute value double quote.

-With this plugin you may create the same output like this:
+With this plugin you may produce the same output like this:
 ```javascript
 MarkupGen_html_toText(
   MarkupGen_html_newElem("p",  {class: "info"},